chadrem/market_bot/README.markdown

 Market Bot is a web scraper (web robot, web spider) for the Google Play Android app store.
 It can collect data on apps, charts, and developers.

+**Google has recently changed the HTML and CSS for the Play Store.
+This has caused the release version of Market Bot to break.
+New code is in the master branch (unreleased) to begin fixing this problem.
+If you are interesed in helping then please join the discussion in [issue 72](https://github.com/chadrem/market_bot/issues/72).**

 ## Dependencies

 * Ruby MRI 2.1.X or newer